hindu-comm/mail_stream_advaita-l/2015/06/Difficulty_with_Akha/77__shrImallalitAlAlitaH.md

 > doesn't arise.
 There is just the unbroken homogeneous eka charama vRtti
 >

-​No. I didn't say or imply that.
+No. I didn't say or imply that.
-As vRtti, even charama-vRtti, is dRshya; so I meant cessation of this vRtti forever too​
+As vRtti, even charama-vRtti, is dRshya; so I meant cessation of this vRtti forever too

-​by saying that no dRshya stays.
+by saying that no dRshya stays.
-​

 >
 > So, one would understand it as synonym to jnAna samAdhi, having no
 > knowledge or awareness of the nAma rUpa prapaNcha.
 >

-​No. You can't compare it to samAdhi, because samAdhi​
+No. You can't compare it to samAdhi, because samAdhi

-​is a mental modification of the form of cessation of all other mental modifications​ and it doesn't affect prapa~ncha.
+is a mental modification of the form of cessation of all other mental modifications and it doesn't affect prapa~ncha.
 While, the charama-vRtti destroys every dRshya by destroying avidyA.

 I fear that you are superimposing your present understanding on what I